-Cornelia “Connie” Wieck is a missionary with the General Board of Global Ministries of the United Methodist Church, serving as a mission advocate for the North Central Jurisdiction.
+C. Wieck is a missionary with the General Board of Global Ministries of The United Methodist Church.
+She coordinates the English-language program of the Southeast Asia Methodist Mission.

-As a mission advocate, Connie seeks to serve alongside conferences and local churches to encounter the Holy Spirit through missional information and mission opportunities.
-Her guidance focuses on healthy partnerships that lead to sustainable mission projects and missionary support.
+Previously, Wieck served as a mission advocate, partnering with conferences and local churches to encounter the Holy Spirit through missional information and mission opportunities.
+Her guidance focused on healthy partnerships that lead to sustainable mission projects and missionary support.

-Her placements included three years as a Mission Intern (Kyoto, Japan, YWCA and the United Methodist Board of Church and Society, Washington, D.C.); three years at Wesley Girl’s High School, (Taipei, Taiwan POC); 24 years in East Asia as an Amity Foundation English teacher; and most recently in the United States as the Mission Advocate for the North Central Jurisdiction.
+Her placements included three years as a Mission Intern (Kyoto, Japan, YWCA, and the United Methodist Board of Church and Society, Washington, D.C.); three years at Wesley Girl’s High School, (Taipei, Taiwan, POC); 24 years in East Asia at Amity Foundation as an English teacher; and in the United States as the Mission Advocate for the North Central Jurisdiction.

 In her last teaching placement, she taught 430 first- through third-year students majoring in English education.
 Her courses included teaching methodology, oral English, writing and culture.